Xenonesis/openWebdev/README.md

 ## Running the Application

-You have two options for running OpenWebdev: directly on your machine or using Docker.
+You have multiple options for running OpenWebdev: directly on your machine, using Docker, or as a Desktop Application.

 ### Option 1: Direct Installation (Recommended for Beginners)